 Mass Audubon is the largest nature-based conservation organization in New England.
 Founded in 1896 by two women who fought for the protection of birds, Mass Audubon carries on their legacy by focusing on the greatest challenges facing the environment today: the loss of biodiversity, inequitable access to nature, and climate change.
 With the help of our 140,000 members and supporters, we protect wildlife, conserve and restore resilient land, advocate for impactful environmental policies, offer nationally recognized education programs for adults and children, and provide endless opportunities to experience the outdoors at our wildlife sanctuaries.
 Explore, find inspiration, and take action at www.massaudubon.org.

 About This Position

-The Property Manager I coordinates and performs a variety of custodial and maintenance duties for assigned buildings, exhibits, and grounds consistent with Mass Audubon policies and in cooperation with other sanctuary staff.
-He/she consistently represents Mass Audubon in a positive and constructive manner with visitors, members, abutters, vendors, and community officials.
+Mass Audubon’s South East Region includes 22 sanctuaries and approximately 4000 acres across Plymouth and Bristol counties.
+The Property Manager II works as part of a team to manage properties with an emphasis on facility stewardship responsibilities for our two nature centers and performs a variety of related duties for assigned buildings, exhibits, and grounds consistent with Mass Audubon policies and in cooperation with other sanctuary staff.
+They consistently represent Mass Audubon in a positive and constructive manner with visitors, members, abutters, vendors, and community officials.